Birdchain/whitepaper-business/README.md

 Rating should be normalized within each region to avoid abnormal outliers and to involve more newcomers into the selection.
 In future we propose to use Markov’s chain Monte Carlo algorithm to pick accounts within the probability space of each region using their transactions history chain and the transaction history chain of the consumer.
 Provider mobile application should work in a background mode as a mining entity.
 Also it should have a minimalistic user interface to provide current balance, current amount of proposed obligations and a history of completed transactions and spent commodities.
 Currently the only mobile platform available for this is Android.

 Consumer should be able to settle new obligations in a required region within web portal or within mobile interface.
-There is no problems at all to provide a fully featured applications both for iOS and Android platforms.
+There is no problems at all to provide a fully featured applications for Android platform.
 The only interaction with the outside world is happening via Internet to the server(or to the distributed ledger in future releases).
 Both application should be linked to notification microservices deployed within back end bundle.

 Web portal is available for both for consumers and for providers to give the access to current balance, to setup new obligations and for other statistical information.